Date Thesis Awarded

 Furthermore, using EOM-EA-CCSD//aug-cc-pVDZ, I investigated the probability that NO (A2Σ+) would be electronically quenched from its excited state via collisions with H2 and N2.
 For H2, we found that all interactions were repulsive with no quenching predicted.
 However, collisions with N2 showed that for NO in nitrogen-first orientations, NO underwent electronic quenching from angles of 90 to 135 degrees, with the lowest barrier to interaction at 111 degrees.
 The total spin density for N2 is inverted at the conical intersection (2.25 Å) to go from being localized around NO to N2.
 The charge distribution becomes more extreme, going from neutral at the asymptotic limit to a cationic NO (A2Σ+) and anionic N2, which enables the attraction that led to the conical intersection.
 The equations used to predict the electron transfer distance (from a harpoon mechanism) agree well with predictions of the conical intersection crossing distances.

 Hood, David J., "Experimental and Computational Electronic Quenching Dynamics of Nitric Oxide by Molecular Collisional Partners" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1614.

 On-Campus Access Only